 What is a Gen-set?

-Also known as a generator set, a genset is a combination of equipment that relies on different elements to convert a direct source of heat into electrical energy.
+Also known as a generator set, a genset is a combination of equipment that converts a direct source of heat into electrical energy.
 In most cases, it’s used to refer to the combination of an electrical generator and an engine that are combined to create a single source of power.

 What is a Genset used for?